Tabon Caves: Igang Cave findings

 Igang is one of the upper caves and one of the longest of the complex.
 It appears to have been the primary burial site and most of the burial jars were found here.

 Tabon Cave wall findings

 Tabon Cave lends its name to the complex as a whole.
 In this large cave with a big open chamber, researchers found artifacts indicating trade with China during the Song dynasty and the Yuan dynasty.
 These are now at the Philippine National Museum in Manila.

 College of Tabonology

 In July 2015, Holy Trinity University in Puerto Princesa, Palawan was selected for the construction of a new college to studies of ancient Palawan man (Tabonology).

 Nearly all active research stopped after Dr. Robert B. Fox died.

 Security measures

 The National Museum of the Philippines carefully guards the cave complex.
 All visitors are watched to ensure they take nothing but pictures and do not damage the cave walls.
 Further, all burial jars and remains have been secured.

 One issue is that new research and exploration of the complex has largely ceased.

+Tabon Caves Museum

+The National Museum of the Philippines opened of the Tabon Caves Museum at the Tabon Cave Complex and Lipuun Point in Quezon, Palawan on February 1, 2024.
+The inauguration was attended by Governor Victorino Dennis Socrates, 2nd District Palawan Representative Jose Alvarez, Quezon Mayor Joselito Ayala, National Museum of the Philippines Director General Jeremy R. Barns, among others.